SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab2/README.md

 $

 ### Task 2: Computing Feedback Control
 We have implemented the function to attain polices to traverse along a reference path in the [`policy_planning_thread`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/traj_planner.py#L344) function of the [`TrajectoryPlanner`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/traj_planner.py#L23) class.
-In Task 2, you are asked to compute the robot's control as described in the feedback control equation above by completing the [`compute_control`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/traj_planner.py#L192) function of the [`TrajectoryPlanner`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/traj_planner.py#L23) class.
+In task 2, you are asked to compute the robot's control as described in the feedback control equation above by completing the [`compute_control`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/traj_planner.py#L192) function of the [`TrajectoryPlanner`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/traj_planner.py#L23) class.

-After finishing Task 2, you can test the ILQR within our simulated environment.
+After finishing task 2, you can test the ILQR within our simulated environment.
 Launch your ROS nodes using the following:
 ```bash
  # Navigate to ROS_Core
 cd <Path of your repo>/ECE346/ROS_Core